A Complete Guide to the Punto Banco Game

 The dealer distributes the cards according to the table rules and then announces the winning hand—either the Player or the Banker.
 The losing bets are collected, and the winning bets are paid out according to the rules.
 Typically, even money or 1-1 is paid out if the Player wins, and 95% is paid if the Banker wins, with a 5% commission going to the house.

 If both the Banker’s and Player’s hands have the same value at the end of the round, the dealer will announce “Égalité – tie bets win.”
-All tie bets are paid out at odds of 8:1, and bets on the Player or Banker remain in place and can be used in the next round (depending on the casino’s rules, players may or may not have the option to take these bets back).
+All tie bets are paid out at odds of 8:1, and Player/Banker bets are pushed (returned) rather than left in play.

 Despite its simplicity (or perhaps because of it), the Punto Banco version of Baccarat offers some of the lowest house edges you’ll find in a casino.
 A bet on the Player gives the house a 1.24% edge, while a bet on the Banker gives the house a 1.06% edge.
 A tie bet, however, gives the house a much larger advantage of 14.44%, assuming six decks are in play.